louisae452/piggy-before-the-infection-started/README.md

 - As the animator,

-    - I want a platform which shows all that the series can offer.
+    - I want a platform which shows all that the series can offer so that my fans are up to date with new developments.
     - I want to be able to showcase my series so that prospective clients can see my work before they give me a commission.

 - As a new user,

-    - I want clear information about the series.
+    - I want clear information about the series so that I know what the series has to offer.

 - As a fan,

-    - I want to be able to easily find my favourite episode.
+    - I want to be able to easily find my favourite episode so that I do not have to waste time searching through lots of other videos.
     - I want to be able to get all the news as quick as possible so I don’t miss any upcoming events/ premieres.
-    - I want to be able to send messages to SuperJakeJoseCat.
+    - I want to be able to send messages to SuperJakeJoseCat so that I can feel my opinions are valued by the creator.

 - As a prospective client,
-    - I want to be able to see SuperJakeJoseCat animations in an easy and organised way.
+    - I want to be able to see SuperJakeJoseCat's animations in an easy and organised way so that I know what he could do for my business.
-    - I would like a form to contact SuperJakeJoseCat where I can ask all the information I need.
+    - I would like a form to contact SuperJakeJoseCat so that I can ask all the information I need.

 ## 4. Design.